RajovicMirko/vue-form-terminator/README.md

 methods explained:

-- handleSubmit - when we submit vue-form-terminator the "data" key:value pairs object is returned from the form in the way that inputs id is key and value is well input value :D
+- handleSubmit - when we submit vue-form-terminator the "data" key:value pairs object is returned from the form in a way that inputs id is key and value is ... well input value :D

 ### Style section

-Now let's make it look better
+Now let's make it looks better

 Sample bootstrap:

 In the public/index.html in < head> section use bootstrap CDN, or import it in any other way.

-Is just important that we need to make bootstrap classes available to us in the project
+It's important that we make bootstrap classes available to us in the project.

 ```html
 <link